-where $K_a$ is the excitor gain, $x_d$ represents the $d$-axis reactance of the generator, $\Bar{E}^G_{f,i,pu}$ is the field voltage of the generator in per-unit, $\Bar{I}^G_{i,pu}$ is the current flowing through the generator in per-unit, $\Bar{V}^G_{i,pu}$ is the generator terminal voltage, $S_{i,pu}$ is the apparent power supplied by the generator in per-unit, and $S_{base}$ represents the base MVA value.
-Similarly, the generator's active power ($P_{i,ref}^G$) set point can be computed using:
+where $K_a$ is the excitor gain; $x_d$ the $d$-axis reactance of the generator; $\Bar{E}^G_{f,i,pu}$ the field voltage of the generator in per-unit; $\Bar{I}^G_{i,pu}$ the current flowing through the generator in per-unit; $\Bar{V}^G_{i,pu}$ the generator terminal voltage; $S_{i,pu}$ the apparent power supplied by the generator in per-unit; $S_{base}$ the base MVA value.